KobeW50/visiontq.github.io/_posts/2025-09-13-playstation-data-request-guide.md

 If you want a deeper look into your account, PSNTools offers more detailed data extraction.
 With it, you can view/extract things like how many times you’ve changed your PSN ID, what your previous IDs were, and other details.

-So, if your goal is more than just checking linked consoles and useless info, then PSNTools may be the better option
+So, if your goal is more than just checking linked consoles and useless info, then PSNTools may be the better option.